 The advantages of getting the vendor on your side are immense.
 The vendor can contribute with technical expertise and best practices during bidding processes, can provide support in projects, can deliver the platform as a service, and can be a shortcut for delivering feature requests and continuous improvements in close collaboration with your clients.

 Being a solution partner, or maybe even a premium solution partner, makes you stand out among the crowd.
 It signals that you are a trusted actor and have the necessary skills on your side to solve the potential client’s needs.

-Division of labour and trade specialisation are some of the hallmarks of modern civilisation.
+Division of labour and trade specialization are some of the hallmarks of modern civilization.
 And there’s a good reason for that.
 Just like no person can excel at everything in life, a company can’t either.
 In other words: find what you’re good at—don’t be a jack of all trades.

 Consistently delivering great digital solutions and collaborations will make you stand out, it will be a secure sign of quality.
 This principle also pertains to your chosen digital platform: find the one you like and stick with that, too.

 Nobody likes to be treated as a budget post or dead weight.
 The moment you start to treat your potential and actual clients as just another number to fill in a table, you have lost the confidence you should have instilled.

 Instead, you should always act as a trusted advisor to your clients and leads.
 Be helpful, provide thoughtful answers to their questions, and be proactive and suggest best practice methods of handling specific problems you have identified.

 Also: be a sparring partner for your clients.
 Initiate thought-provoking discussions, brainstorms, and pitch meetings, thus kickstarting creative processes.
 Follow up your clients regularly, ask them questions, be interested in them and their challenges.